paulsally/SPITBRAN-postprocessing/README.md

     - plots maps side by side of CMEMS Reanalysis and MITgcm-BFM output.
 Tested with temp and so.
 - plot_var_values_point_month.py
     - plots the evolution in time of the values of a variable of interest in one point.
 Tested with var temp (thetao in CMEMS Reanalysis and MITgcm and analysed_sst in CMEMS Observations) and so (salinity).
+- get_gg_cmems.sh, get_cmems.sh
+    - shell scripts to download datasets from CMEMS Reanalysis (launch get_gg_cmems.sh with arguments and this will call get_cmems.sh for every day of download)
+- get_gg_cmems_obs.sh, get_cmems_obs.sh
+    - shell scripts to download datasets from CMEMS Observations (launch get_gg_cmems_obs.sh with arguments and this will call get_cmems_obs.sh for every day of download)

 ## Prerequisites
 - Create a conda environment with the following packages: